hyprwm/hyprland-wiki/pages/Useful Utilities/Other.md

 ### Other useful utilities

-The website [Are we Wayland Yet](https://arewewaylandyet.com/) details some other useful utilities and applications for Wayland like docks, email clients, and so on, along with some other useful information about compatibility on Wayland.
+The website [We Are Wayland Now](https://wearewaylandnow.com/) details some other useful utilities and applications for Wayland like docks, email clients, and so on, along with some other useful information about compatibility on Wayland.